 - Varieties: Cabernet Franc, Cabernet Sauvignon, Chenin Blanc

-- Vinification: Indigenous yeasts, no chaptalization, 100% de-stemmed, minimal new oak
+- Vinification: Indigenous yeasts, no chaptalization, minimal SO2, reds 100% de-stemmed, no new oak.

 Patrick Baudouin took a circuitous route from city life to his final destination in the Côteaux du Layon.
 It was only in 1990, after twelve years of factory work and a stint selling books in Paris, that he decided to take over the estate his great-grandparents founded in the 1920s.
-Today Patrick is shaking things up in his appellation, where he is fighting to outlaw chaptalisation for sweet wines, and beyond his appellation, where – with some of France's greatest wineries – he is working to promote a return to the founding values of the AOC system.
-Notably, the goal is establishing a trustworthy seal of origin AND quality, rather than a mere guarantee of geographical origin with a bar set low enough for production requirements as to let pretty much everyone in, as he sees as the status quo today.
+Today Patrick is shaking things up in his appellation, where he is fighting to outlaw chaptalization for sweet wines, and beyond his appellation, where – with some of France's greatest wineries – he is working to promote a return to the founding values of the AOC system.
+Notably, the goal is establishing a trustworthy seal of origin AND quality, rather than a mere guarantee of geographical origin with a bar set low enough for production requirements as to let pretty much everyone in.

 The domaine is certified organic.
-In the cellar Patrick works to “give birth to wines, not fabricate them,” via indigenous yeast fermentations, eschewing chaptalisation and adding only a very measured use of sulfur.
-The press Patrick has received in France has been considerable and he is recognized there as one of the new stars for Côteaux du Layon and Quarts de Chaume.
-His is the only Loire Valley wine to be included in legendary French collector Michel Chasseuil’s ‘100 Vintage Treasures’ Domaine Patrick Baudouin comprises 13 hectares of vineyards on the great terroirs of the Anjou Noir, the Black Anjou named after the dark-colored ancient rocks of the Massif Armoricain, which cover this eastern arm of France and are the remnants of the once mighty Hercynian range.
-These eroded ancient rocks are a cocktail of granites, shale, tuffs (which are volcanic ash and are not tuffeau), hard coal, sandstone, and quartzite.
+In the cellar Patrick works to “give birth to wines, not fabricate them,” via indigenous yeast fermentations, eschewing chaptalization and adding only very measured doses of sulfur.
+The press Patrick receives in France is considerable, and he is recognized there as one of the new stars for Côteaux du Layon and Quarts de Chaume.
+His is the only Loire Valley wine to be included in legendary French collector Michel Chasseuil’s ‘100 Vintage Treasures.’
+Domaine Patrick Baudouin comprises 13 hectares of vineyards on the great terroirs of the Anjou Noir, the Black Anjou named after the dark-colored ancient rocks of the Massif Armoricain, which cover this eastern arm of France and are the remnants of the once mighty Hercynian mountain range.
+These eroded ancient rocks are a cocktail of granites, shale, schist, tuffs (volcanic ash, not tuffeau), hard coal, sandstone, and quartzite.

 These little hills remain open on the west to the Atlantic, and they lie between two rivers, the Layon and the Loire.
 The conditions for botrytis are ideal.
 “Every vintage it is there”, says Patrick, “always a temptation, always a risk.”